bhpayne/llm-skill-guides-and-system-instructions/README.md

 * <https://physicsderivationgraph.blogspot.com/2023/12/best-practices-for-prompts-for-large.html>
 * <https://physicsderivationgraph.blogspot.com/2025/06/best-practices-for-use-of-llms.html>

+For Physics Derivation Graph: <https://allofphysics.com/blog/page/2026/03/Context%20for%20a%20Prompt%20for%20LLMs>

 Prompts without context will have low-quality responses.
 Provide as much detail as you can.
 Use domain-specific language.
 Relevant jargon guides the LLM to a more relevant topic area.

-Break large, complicated tasks into smaller, more manageable, and discrete steps that an LLM can handle.
+Break large, complicated tasks into smaller, more manageable, and discrete steps that an LLM can handle.<BR>
+First Plan: draft a design doc.
+Then ask "If you were a senior engineer, what are the flaws in this plan?".
+Then enact the plan by writing software.
+Then test/evaluate results.

 Instead of asking for an entire website or API at once, generate components or single endpoints and build incrementally.